cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P8 "the particular tool that I use to generate the data, right, which is, which is [Lab]'s [[DatasetAPI]] tool, and it generates this, this, it's not what you would think of, in when you think of tree, right?"
   - P9 "Now I can use my favorite little [MeasurementAPI] tree print out, essentially, which is not really very graphic"

-### Dangers of test dataset ([BenchmarkSuite]) (Connor: Needs to go into the ensembles is hard part)

-  - does not seem to understand nodes are functions instead of applications
-    - P1, P2
-      - P2 "ut when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."
-    - P3 exhibits this to some extent though they are aware of the call tree
-    - P10 lists variants/tunings separately from metadata during drawing
-    - P10 "And based on the set of kernels that we're running in [BenchmarkSuite] are the type of kernel that we're running in [BenchmarkSuite].
-You might have tuning or sorry, you might have default tuning and some, not in others, you might get the library that's being run, but not in others.
-So it's very, I guess we haven't yet figured out or uncovered, which tunings exist for what types of kernels?"

-### Describing indices / database terms (Connor: How data parts are related merge maybe)

-  - P3: "the performance data, this is stored in a multi index form"
-  - P3: "And it's going to the first table, which is the performance data table with with that profile hash that we just talked about.
-So it's like a foreign key for for that table."
-  - P3: "performance data is acts as sort of the main table, if you look at it from a relational database management system, our relational database management model"
-  - P5 uses the term 'view' but not in a vis way.
-  - P7 talks about indexing extensively
-  - P7 "In a way [EnsembleAPI Object] is almost just like a, it's really almost as like a graph database to be honest."
-  - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes. . ."
-  - P7: "Even if you don't deal with the graph as a database, all of this is like this is literally a relational database.
-These are just the statistics about data forms.
-It's a relational database."

 #### Drawing Anxiety/Test Anxiety

   - P1: "Yeah, so, I'm not an artist, but I think you'll probably get the idea", "Did I do good?"